-Filing Paper Returns with the IRS
+Filing Paper Returns With the IRS

 Shipping and mailing.
 If you're filing on paper, send the forms to the IRS in a flat mailing (not folded) and don't staple or paperclip the forms together.
 If you're sending many forms, you may send them in conveniently sized packages.
-On each package, write your name, number the packages consecutively, and place Form 1094-B in package number one.
+On each package, write your name, and number the packages consecutively.
+Place Form 1094-B in package number one and a copy of Form 1094-B in each additional package.
 Postal regulations require forms and packages to be sent by first-class mail.
+Returns filed with the IRS must be printed in landscape format.